Montivipera raddei

-Montivipera raddei or Armenian viper is a species of viper, a venomous snake in the subfamily Viperinae of the family Viperidae.
-The species is endemic to Armenia, Azerbaijan, Iran, Turkey, and possibly also Iraq.
-Two subspecies are recognized.
+The Armenian Viper or Montivipera Raddei (Lat: "Montivipera Raddei", Hy: «Հայկական իժ») is part of the family Viperidae, living in rocky habitats in and around Armenia.
+Known also by local names, it is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
+The species is endemic to the Armenian Highlands, including countries like Armenia, (South-East) Turkey, (North) Iraq, and the Northern Zagros Mountains in (North-West) Iran.
+Two subspecies are currently recognised.

 Etymology

 The specific name, raddei, is in honor of German naturalist Gustav Radde.

 Common names

-Common names for M. raddei include rock viper, Radde's mountain viper, Kurdistan viper (Vipera raddei kurdistanica), Armenian mountain viper, Armenian viper, Radde's viper, Armenian mountain adder, and Zanjhani viper.
+Common names for M. raddei include rock viper, Radde's mountain viper, Armenian mountain viper, Armenian viper, Radde's viper, Armenian mountain adder.

 Description

 Adult males of M. raddei grow to a maximum total length (including tail) of 99 cm.
 Adult females are smaller with a maximum total length of 79 cm.

 Geographic range

-Montivipera raddei is found in Eastern Turkey, northwestern Iran, Armenia, Azerbaijan, and probably Iraqi Kurdistan.
-This species is parapatric or slightly sympatric with M. wagneri in the Aras river valley, Kars Province, eastern Turkey.
+Montivipera raddei is found in Eastern Turkey, northwestern Iran, Armenia, Nakhijevan, and probably Iraq.
+This species is parapatric or slightly sympatric with M. wagneri in the Arax River valley, Kars Province in Eastern Turkey.

-The type locality is listed as "Kasikoparan in Armenien ".
-According to Nilson and Andrén (1986), Kasikoparan, Armenia (40°02'N, 43°26'E) is now part of Turkey (Kazikkiran [Kazikkoparan]), Tuzluca, Kars Province, northeastern Anatolia).